-Fund Mission: N/A Fund Description: capturing The CIP City Hall Fund was established for purpose of capturing the 4 th floor rental revenue.
+Fund Mission: N/A Fund Description: The CIP City Hall Fund was established for purpose of capturing the 4 th floor rental revenue.
 These funds are restricted for building improvements at City Hall.
-2017 Accomplishme • Comp Eleva Completed several miscellaneous projects within City Hall Completed design services for the renovation of the City Hall Elevators Started construction of renovation of the City Hall elevators 2018 Objectives: • Compeleva of the renovation n of the City Hall Budget Highlights: including the custo The major expenditures in this fund are building improvements, including the 1 st floor remodel and ergonomic improvements to the customer service division of the Accounting and Finance Department.
-FUND 455 CIP CITY HALL 2015-16 ACTUAL 2016-17 BUDGET 2016-17 ESTIMATE 2017-18 CITY MGR RECOMMENDS 2017-18 APPROVED BUDGET \$85,638 \$610,191 \$303,896 \$46,750 \$46,750
+2017 Accomplishments: Completed several miscellaneous projects with a completed design services for the renovation Elevators Started construction of renovation of the City n of the City Hall 2018 Objectives: Complete construction of the renovation elevators of the City Hall Budget Highlights: The major expenditures in this fund are building including the 1 st floor remodel and ergonomic the customer service division of the Account Department.
+FUND 455 improvements to 2015-16 ACTUAL 2016- 17 BUDGET 2016-17 ESTIMATE RECOMMENDS 2017-18 APPROVED BUDGET \$85,638 \$303,896 \$46,750 \$46,750